bremor/bureau_of_meteorology/README.md

 2. All feature requests, issues and questions are welcome.

 ## Release Notes

+### 1.1.21 - Fix for BOM breaking change
+  - A minor bug fix for the previous fix.

+### 1.1.20 - Fix for BOM breaking change
+  - A minor bug fix to make the integration work again after a BOM update.

 ### 1.1.19 - Updates to keep up with HA
   - Minor internal changes to sensors